tsoichinghin/vps-cpu-monitor/README.md

 **Also, it will send a notification email to your mailbox if you set the Notification Email Setting in Settings.**

 ### Settings
-All software settings are behind this section.
+All application settings are behind this section.

 ***Linking Devices Setting*** **-** Before you use the software, you need to upload your CSV file to link your VPS devices.